 - (a) PBE IPSAS 26 includes requirements and guidance regarding goodwill acquired in a business combination, the impairment of that goodwill and the reversal of any impairment loss of goodwill.
-PBE IPSAS 26 also requires disclosures regarding this goodwill. - (b) PBE Standards require the presentation of a statement of comprehensive revenue and expense.
+PBE IPSAS 26 also requires disclosures regarding this goodwill. - (a)(b) PBE Standards require the presentation of a statement of comprehensive revenue and expense.
 IPSASs require the presentation of a statement of financial performance.
-Other than the impact of this difference, there are no significant differences between PBE IPSAS 26 and IPSAS 26.
+Other than the impact of this difference, there are no significant differences between PBE IPSAS 26 and IPSAS 26. - (b) PBE IPSAS 26 does not contain requirements for the accounting of goodwill related to the acquisition of a non-cash generating operation. - (c) PBE IPSAS 26 includes requirements for the accounting for goodwill previously recognised by one of the combining operations in an amalgamation.